HannesRammer/DartabaseTutorials/tutorials/TUT1.md

  **removeTable**

           "removeTable": ["existing_table_name_one"] (lower_case)
- For the todoList we want to create a list item with a text that stored the task and a done field, for once the task is done.
+ For our todoList example we want to create a list item with a text that stored the task and a done field, for once the task is done.

  the migration file should look like this